thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 3. Adding a Ship for the Player
 -------------------------------

 3.1.
-Now there's some ground, but ground by itself is almost as boring as a void.
+Now there's some ground, but there's a reason the Landscape Channel went out of business.
+Ground by itself is almost as boring as a void.
 Let's add a spaceship.
 For that, we'll need another class file.

 3.2.
 Back in the Model directory, create a new file name "Ship.ts", containing the text below:

 	class Ship extends Entity
 	{
-		constructor(name: string, pos: Coords)
+		constructor(pos: Coords)
 		{
 			super
 			(
-				name,
+				Ship.name,
 				[
 					Drawable.fromVisual
 					(